 What is a school exclusion?

-Schools (includes academies, free schools and pupil referral units) may exclude a pupil for breaches of their behaviour policy.
-An exclusion is for a given number of days known as 'fixed-term' or might be permanent.
+Schools (includes academies, free schools, special schools and pupil referral units) may exclude a pupil for breaches of their behaviour policy.
+An exclusion is for a given number of days known as suspension or ‘fixed-term’ or it might be permanent.

 Statistics show that a disproportionate number of children with SEN are excluded.
 Head teachers should consider what extra support might be needed to identify and address the needs of a child in order to reduce their risk of exclusion.